niklo666/nlf2015_art/README.md

 # nlf2015_art
-Norrköping Light Festival 2015 main art piece software
+Norrköping Light Festival 2015 "In Lust We Trust" art piece software and hardware